albertkjoller/albertkjoller.github.io/_pages/about.md

 I have a strong background in machine learning and hold a Master's degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.

-I'm particularly interested in the theoretical aspects of machine learning and deep learning.
-Currently, I'm focusing on gaining further knowledge on:
+I'm particularly interested in the theoretical aspects of machine learning and deep learning, specifically
 - differental geometry in machine learning
-- approximate Bayesian inference
+- probabilistic machine learning and approximate Bayesian inference
-- deep learning theory
+- deep learning theory and optimization

 <!-- I hold a Master's in Human-Centered AI and a Bachelor's degree in AI and Data Science from DTU.
 During my studies I visited [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/) as an exchange student.  -->